Ineos Britannia skipper Ben Ainslie reacts after winning the race...

 Ineos Britannia skipper Ben Ainslie reacts after winning the race 5 of the Louis Vuitton 37th America's Cup Day 4, in Barcelona, Spain, Wednesday, Oct.
 16, 2024.
 Credit: AP/Bernat Armangue

-BARCELONA, Spain — INEOS Britannia got back into the America's Cup final after scoring its first two wins over Emirates Team New Zealand, cutting the deficit in the first-to-seven wins to 4-2 on Wednesday.
+BARCELONA, Spain — INEOS Britannia got back into the America's Cup final after scoring its first two wins over Emirates Team New Zealand, cutting the deficit in the first-to-seven series to 4-2 on Wednesday.

 The British capitalized on uncharacteristic mistakes by the Kiwis, who gifted their rivals a huge lead before Race 5 even started and then suffered another slip that hurt their chances of catching Britannia on a close Race 6.

-“There is still a long way to go, but the comeback is on,” Britannia skipper Ben Ainslie said.
+“There is still a long way to go, but the comeback is on,” Britannia skipper Ben Ainslie said from his cockpit.

 The British have never won the America’s Cup in its 173-year history and are in their first final in six decades.
 New Zealand is trying to win the Auld Mug, the oldest trophy in international sport, for a third straight time and fifth overall.

 New Zealand had sailed flawlessly to sweep the first four races held in view of the Barcelona beachfront.
-But the Kiwis couldn't handle the low winds and high waves and made their first error of the series when their yacht fell off its foils during a turn in the pre-start buildup.
+But the defenders couldn't handle the low winds and high waves and made their first error of the series when their yacht fell off its foils during a turn in the pre-start buildup.

 The Taihoro was left flailing while Britannia buzzed it twice before taking off to build a huge advantage.
 When Britannia crossed the line New Zealand was almost 1,200 meters behind.